cdaddr/clojure-antlr-example/README.markdown

 A simple example of using ANTLR from Clojure.

-See http://briancarper.net/blog/554/antlr-via-clojure for a detailed walkthrough of this code.
+See [my blog](http://briancarper.net/blog/554/antlr-via-clojure) for a detailed walkthrough of this code.

 # Install